.jpeg)

 Instead of bolting together fragile glue code and one-off REST wrappers, you just define a few message types (initialize, request, result, etc.) and let the model decide what tools to invoke—and when.
 The MCP server handles the call.
 The client (Cursor, Claude Desktop, etc.) handles the UI.
 Your model handles the logic.

-With the RunPod MCP server, that means full access to your RunPod account—directly from your editor, no context switch required.
+With the Runpod MCP server, that means full access to your Runpod account—directly from your editor, no context switch required.

 Once you’ve plugged the MCP server into your setup, your LLM can access all of this (don’t worry, you can toggle each tool off and on at will, so what your LLM can do is completely within your control):